vippsas/go-querysql/README.md

 When writing longer multi-statement SQL queries the lack of debugging between statements can be a real problem.
 A work-around is provided in this library.
-Any target-less `select` statements where the name of the first column is `_` will be re-directed to a logger (if one is configured; and otherwise the data will be ignored).
+Any target-less `select` statements where the name of the first column is `_log` will be re-directed to a logger (if one is configured; and otherwise the data will be ignored).
 Example: